 - Humour as a Coping Strategy

 - Loss, Grief, and Bereavement

 - Coping with Difficult Behaviour (the biggest chapter with tons of tips!)

 - Unsafe Driving

 - Doggy Dementia

 These 210 pages are full of support, tips, and advice that everyone can learn from whether you are a informal care provider or a formal caregiver.
 Problems with one’s memory and recalling recent events is often one of the first signs of dementia.
 I have included the term “memory loss” in the title in case a failing memory is the main problem one is having.

 If you would like to purchase a copy, I always have some available on hand, or you can purchase the book online from Amazon.
-Contact me using the form below for any other inquiries, or click on these links to go to Amazon (USA – change country if needed):
+Contact me for any other inquiries, or click on these links to go to Amazon (USA – change country if needed):

 Angela G. Gentile, MSW, RSW

 Angela G. Gentile is a clinical social worker who has worked with thousands of clients and their families.
 She has a specialization in aging and has been working with older adults for more than 25 years.
 Angela is married, has two adult children, and lives in Winnipeg, Manitoba, Canada.